 After note on Springbank 18 yo : We have tried this great whisky during 2013 and our tasting notes are captured here.

-Sign up to receive notifications of blog posts in your inbox.© Copyright 2013 John Wentzel, All rights Reserved.
+Do you want to read more about whisky?
+Sign up to receive notifications of blog posts in your inbox.© Copyright 2013 Jeannette Wentzel, All rights Reserved.
 Written For: Whisky of the Week